gregoirehertz/Coursera/README.md

-# Fraud Detection System
+# Fraud Detection Application

-## Project Overview
-This project implements a machine learning-based fraud detection system designed to automatically detect fraudulent activities in financial transactions.
-The system is adaptable, allowing for regular retraining to adjust to new data patterns.
+This repository contains a machine learning application for fraud detection.
+It uses a RandomForest classifier to predict fraudulent activities and is built with Flask, deployed using Docker, and orchestrated with GitHub Actions for CI/CD.
+MLflow is used for model tracking and management.

 ## Key Features
 - Automated detection of potential fraud in financial transactions.